KFAB

 Programming

 Gary Sadlemyer, with KFAB for more than four decades, hosts "The KFAB Morning News" on weekdays.
 Local talk shows are heard in late mornings with Scott Voorhees and in late afternoons with Emery Songer.
-The rest of the weekday schedule is nationally syndicated conservative talk shows from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show, The Glenn Beck Program, The Jesse Kelly Show and Coast to Coast AM with George Noory.
+The rest of the weekday schedule is nationally syndicated conservative talk shows from co-owned Premiere Networks: The Clay Travis and Buck Sexton Show, The Glenn Beck Radio Program, The Jesse Kelly Show and Coast to Coast AM with George Noory.
+One popular Premiere Networks program that isn't heard on KFAB is The Sean Hannity Show.
+Rival talk station KOIL 1290 AM carries Hannity.

-Weekends feature shows on health, money, cars, gardening and cooking.
+Weekends feature shows on health, money, technology, gardening and cooking.
 Weekend syndicated programs include The Dana Loesch Show, Armstrong & Getty, The Weekend with Michael Brown, Sunday Night with Bill Cunningham, Somewhere in Time with Art Bell and Our American Stories with Lee Habeeb.
-Most hours begin with Fox News Radio.
+Most hours begin with an update from Fox News Radio.

 History